HTGenomeAnalysisUnit/tre-containers/README.md

 bioc+DESeq2
 ```

 If you need to install packages from **GitHub**, you can add the `git+` prefix to the package name in the requirements.txt file.
 Version definition works as usual.
-For example, to install the `ggplot2` package from GitHub, you should add the following line to the requirements.txt file:
+For example, to install the `DIALOGUE` package from GitHub, you should add the following line to the requirements.txt file:

 ```
 git+https://github.com/livnatje/DIALOGUE